FROM sunbathing to storm watching, Lyme Regis is the perfect holiday destination all year round.

 Lyme Regis is dog friendly with many restaurants, pubs and businesses allowing dogs inside, as well as a selection of dog-friendly accommodation.
 Take a look at our Local Directory for more information.

-Dogs are allowed on the main sandy beach from October 1st to April 30th, and all year round on Monmouth Beach, East Cliff Beach and on the pebble beach at Cobb Gate.
+Under current regulations enforced by Dorset Council, dogs are allowed off-lead on the main sandy beach and Cobb Gate shingle beach from October 1st to April 30th, and all year round on Monmouth Beach, East Cliff Beach and on the pebble beach at Cobb Gate.

 In Charmouth, dogs are allowed on west beach from October 1st to April 30th (from May 1st to September 30th dogs are allowed on leads from the bridge at the end of the prom westwards towards Lyme Regis).
 On Charmouth east beach, dogs are permitted from September 1st to June 30th (no dogs in July and August between 10am and 6pm.